RhysCAllen/MAG-pipeline-public/lab-report-summary.md

 Unfortunately looks like I did not save the assembly stats file.
 It is recommended to view the deBruijn graphs of the assemblies; however, the recommended software for this has been deprecated since 2022 with no obvious alternatives.

-megahit assembly: 8605 contigs, total 25065139 bp, min 1000 bp, max 365382 bp, avg 2912 bp, N50 3604 bp
-I'll pick k57 since I read somewhere that the best assemblies are between 50 and 60 for metagenomes.
+MegaHIT made assemblies from K27 to K107.
+An article benchmarking co-assembly of marine seq libraries suggested K55 or so. megahit assembly: 8605 contigs, total 25065139 bp, min 1000 bp, max 365382 bp, avg 2912 bp, N50 3604 bp I'll pick k57 since I read somewhere that the best assemblies are between 50 and 60 for metagenomes.
 #contigs   #bp          #N50  L50